rocky-linux/academy/GUIDELINES.md

 ```

-Next chapter is introduce with a blank slide like bellow:
+Next chapter is introduced with a blank slide like bellow:

 ```markdown
 ---